HermanniH/QRAKEN/README.md

 ## Pre-requisites:

-Numpy
-Scipy
+-Numpy
+-Scipy
-Trevisan extractor (follow installation steps [here:](https://github.com/jdbancal/libtrevisan) ) Binascii
+-Trevisan extractor (follow installation steps [here](https://github.com/jdbancal/libtrevisan) ) -Binascii
-Pickle
-Qiskit
+-Pickle
+-Qiskit

 We recommend installing Anaconda, which provides you with most of the packages.
 Additionally you only need Qiskit and the extractor algorithm.

 ## Manual

 To generate random numbers with QRAKEN, you first need to open Bell inequality_v2.ipynb.
 1) The first cell imports all required packages
 2) Second cell is where you decide the parameters for the experiment:
  a)	Local: True/False, decides if you run the code locally on the qasm simulator, or if the code is submitted to the actual hardware.
  b)	Mode: For mode, there are two options.
 The experiment can be run with a perfect Bell-state that maximally violates the CHSH inequality.
 Generating that state requires more gates.
 This is Mode = 0.
 With Mode =1 you generate a Bell state, which theoretically increases your CHSH violation (leading to a higher key rate), but this increases the required number of gates in the circuit.
-Mode 0 is explained [here:](https://decpieibmquantumexperience.blogspot.com/2017/10/chsh-experiment-on-quantum-computer.html)
+Mode 0 is explained [here](https://decpieibmquantumexperience.blogspot.com/2017/10/chsh-experiment-on-quantum-computer.html)
  c)	Multcircuit: The code will generate 4 circuits, corresponding to the 4 different measurement scenarios.
 Multcircuit determines how many copies we submit each circuit within one batch submission to IBM.
  d)	Shots: How many evaluations of each circuit are done.
 Maximal number recommended.

 After this, evaluate all the cells in the notebook.